tomjoht/tomjoht.github.io/_restapicourse/pubapis_static_site_generators.md

 ### c.
 Publish your Jekyll project on CloudCannon
 {{activity}}
-In this example, we'll use CloudCannon to build and publish the Jekyll site.

-1. Go to [http://cloudcannon.com](http://cloudcannon.com) and sign up for a free test account by clicking **Sign Up**
+1. Go to [http://cloudcannon.com](http://cloudcannon.com) and, if you don't already have an account, sign up for a free test account by clicking **Sign Up**
 2. After signing up and logging in, click **Create Site**.
 3. Log in and click **Create Site**.
 4. Type a name for the site (e.g., Aviator Test) and press your **Enter** key.